GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/query/filter.md

 #### Parameters

-  - operator: An operator which should be used for the filter.
+  - `operator`: An operator which should be used for the filter.
 The operator string must start with `$`.
-  - key: The "left-hand" side of the filter.
+  - `key`: The "left-hand" side of the filter.
 Specifies the name of the field the filter should match.
-  - value: The "right-hand" side of the filter.
+  - `value`: The "right-hand" side of the filter.
 Specifies the value the filter should match.

 ### `init(from:)`